 Certain policies contained within Chapter 12: Area Specific Policies are subject to appeal at the Ontario Municipal Board and are not yet in-effect.
-The policies and maps which have not been approved are https://doi.org/10.21/ throughout this Chapter.
+The policies and maps which have not been approved are highlighted in yellow throughout this Chapter.
 Information regarding the appealed policies and maps can be obtained from the City of Vaughan Policy Planning and Environmental Sustainability Department.